 Your teacher education and classroom training are also essential information for a cover letter, but stick to the good stuff.
 It’s not supposed to be a rundown of your resume in the form of a letter.
 Cover letters need to be concise, one-page attention grabbers – so just hit the high points.

 You can also include a couple of your best teaching skills – check out this list of teaching skills that you may want to add to your cover letter, and definitely include your skills in your resume.

 If you’re applying for several different job openings, don’t use the same cover letter for all your applications.
-Personalize the letter to show that you are seriously interested in that specific job.
+Personalize the letter to show that you are seriously interested in that specific job: the ideal way to do this is to demonstrate that you’ve researched the recipient’s school district and are aware of their mission, needs, and challenges.
 Taking the extra time to make your cover letter perfect can make all the difference in landing your dream teaching job.

 Prepare Application Materials in Advance